Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit

 In the bottom half of Table \ref{tab:redshift-precessing}, we present $\langle \tilde{z}_1 \rangle_t$ for several eccentric, precessing sources.
 All values were computed from ORG perturbations.
 To construct each redshift estimate, we used up to $\ell_\mathrm{max}=30$ modes to regularize and fit for $\langle \tilde{z}_1 \rangle_t$.
 Furthermore, each $\ell$-mode was calculated using the mode-sum convergence criteria in Eq.~\eqref{eqn:convergence-criteria} with $\epsilon_\mathrm{threshold} \leq 10^{-5}$.
 We highlight that our results include sources with spins as high as $\hat{a}=0.999$, separations as close as $p-p_\mathrm{ISO} = 0.1$, eccentricities as large as $e=0.6$, and inclinations as great as $\cos(49\pi/100)\approx 0.0314108$.

 As we observed in Sec.~\ref{sec:redshift-eq}, we find it much more challenging to numerically resolve orbits with higher eccentricities and smaller separations, limiting our redshift results to just 2-3 digits of accuracy.
+For high eccentricities, the accuracy is not only limited by numerical errors in our computation of the Teukolsky amplitudes, as previously described in Sec.~\ref{sec:redshift-eq}, but also by catastrophic cancellation in our extended homogeneous solutions at high $\ell$-values (e.g., $\ell \gtrsim 16$), as discussed in Sec.~V A of Ref.~\cite{Vand16}.
+Thus, for $e=0.6$, we can only accurately calculate $\ell$-modes up to $\ell_\mathrm{max} \sim 15$.
+We highlight this behavior in Figure \ref{fig:highe-convergence}, where we plot the $\ell$-mode convergence of $\langle \tilde{z}_1^{\mathrm{rec},\ell} \rangle_t$ for the orbital parameters $(\hat{a},p,e,x) = (0.5, 8, 0.6, 0.8)$.
+The $\ell$-mode-sum converges until $\ell = 16$, where numerical errors due to catastrophic cancellations dominate.
+Truncating $\ell$-mode data around $\ell_\mathrm{max} \sim 15$ at higher eccentricities significantly diminishes our extrapolation of the large-$\ell$ behavior of the $\ell$-mode-sum, increasing the overall error of our regularization procedure (see Sec.~\ref{sec:regularization}).

+For orbits closer to $p_\mathrm{ISO}$, particularly for those computed in the near-extremal Kerr case $\hat{a}=0.999$, the diminished accuracy results from slower convergence in the $\ell$-mode-sum due to beaming of the gravitational radiation as the small body orbits closer to the Kerr horizon.
+This also impacts the extrapolation of the large-$\ell$ behavior, producing more conservative error estimates from our regularization scheme.
 Inclination, on the other hand, has less of an impact on the accuracy of our results, with even our most inclined orbit possessing an estimated error $\sim 10^{-5}$ for $e \lesssim 0.4$.